gvwilson/thirdbit/src/fiction/iffy/index.md

 Aunt Naggie asked Iffy
 as the trolley cleared their empty bowls.

-"Oh,
-the expedition's departure has been delayed," the trolley said before Iffy could say that she didn't know.
+"The expedition's departure has been delayed," the trolley said before Iffy could say that she didn't know.
 "Some other matters came up
 and the governor felt more time was needed to prepare.
 I'm sure everything will be sorted out in short order.
 Now,
-who would like some mango sorbet?"
+who would like mango sorbet?"

 Back in her room,
 Iffy closed her eyes and opened her bird book.